Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 Hi.
 My name is Michael Schoonmaker, but nobody calls me that because it's too long, too formal, and there are too many other middle-aged white dudes named "Michael" running around.
 Instead, folks call me Schoon.

-I have the honor of being the CTO of a startup called Squad, working on a React Native app that helps people create and deepen friendships.
-We're launching a new partnership with the NBA this fall.
-If any part of that sounds interesting, I will likely be hiring for one more by the end of the year.
-Come find me.
-I promise I'm this likeable—and funny—in person.

-My interest in today's subject comes from making games.
-These days I make games under the name Legacy of Play, but more importantly I help _other people_ make games as an advisor to UNPUB, the Unpublished Games Network, a nonprofit focused on supporting indie game designers of all stripes.
+I have the honor and privilege of being a freelance consultant, but my interest in today's subject comes from making games.
+These days I make games under the name Legacy of Play, but more importantly I help _other people_ make games as an advisor to UNPUB.

-I grew up in Pennsylvania and I _love_ Philadelphia.
-After 4 cross-country moves; myself, my beautiful wife, our two amazing kids and our dog now live as close to Philly as ever: 1 hour's train away in Baltimore, Maryland.
-(Go O's?)
+If you like tabletop games of any kind, come join us next weekend up in my neck of the woods: after 4 cross-country moves; myself, my beautiful wife, our two amazing kids and our dog now live just up the road in Baltimore, Maryland.

-Pertinent to this talk I *also* happen to be in the 28th percentile of all Battlesnake players, but I don't like to brag about it.
+Pertinent to this talk I *also* happen to be in the Top 20—*percent*—of all Battlesnake players.

 ## Battlesnake introduction: 3.5 minutes